cheesesashimi/zacks-openshift-helpers/cmd/cluster-lifecycle/README.md

     ```
 3. Using this information, it reaches out to the appropriate release controller to get the latest release for the given release stream.
 4. It downloads and extracts the appropriate `openshift-install` binary from the given release.
-5. It writes a simple `install-config.yaml` to the working directory, using the provided username, cluster kind, and cluster arch to generate the name, e.g.: `zzlotnik-ocp-amd64`.
+5. It writes a simple `install-config.yaml` to the working directory, using the provided prefix, cluster kind, and cluster arch to generate the name, e.g.: `zzlotnik-ocp-amd64`.
 6. It calls `openshift-install` within the working directory to bring up the cluster.

 ## Additional Features